 Combined pathway analysis of the proteome and metabolome data was done using PathVisio and MetaboAnalyst.

-Out of all the 323 metabolites and 302 proteins run through PathVisio, only 15 metabolites and 25 proteins met the expression criterion (p < 0.05).
+Out of all the 323 metabolites and 302 proteins analysed in PathVisio, only 15 metabolites and 25 proteins met the expression criterion (p < 0.05).
 The overrepresentation analysis of these compounds found 18 pathways to contain significantly more changed compounds than expected (Z-score > 1.96).
 All these pathways possessed 1-2 compounds that had significantly different levels in the IR subjects compared to in the IS subjects (p < 0.05).
-The majority of the significantly altered pathways involved metabolites that met the expression criteria but none contained both proteins and metabolites with a p < 0.05 (Table 2).
+The majority of the significantly altered pathways involved metabolites that met the expression criteria, but none contained both proteins and metabolites (Table 2).

 Table 2: Significantly altered pathways (1.96 < Z-score < -1.96) and the associated significantly altered compounds (p < 0.05) from the combined pathway analysis using PathVisio.